CMeeg/next-azure/README.md

 What I can say is that deploying Next.js and hosting in Azure has worked out well for me on the projects I have worked on so it's by no means a bad choice, and hopefully works out for you too!

-### Should I use App Service deployment slots?

-The Pipeline included in the example repo has support for deploying the Next.js app into:

-1. One App Service per target environment (i.e. multiple App Services)
-2. One App Service with one deployment slot per target environment (i.e. one App Service total)

-If this is / will be a "dev/test" app or you want to keep costs low then option 1 should be fine, but bear in mind that the "F" (free) and "D" (relatively cheap) App Service SKUs are quite limited in their capabilities.

-If this is / will be a "production" app then option 2 will be more cost effective in the long run because you pay for only one App Service and the slots "come for free" - currently 5 slots are available on an App Service using the "S1" SKU.

-The reason the "Getting started" instructions in this doc don't use slots by default is because it is assumed that if you're only just getting started then you will want to limit costs as far as is possible until you are sure this setup will work for your project, at which point you will probably want to switch to using slots as it is more suitable for production apps.
-I also didn't want to be responsible for people getting unexpected bills!

-If you have only just set up your account, or are a Visual Studio subscriber you may have a certain amount of free credit, which will negate or limit costs in which case it may just be better to go with slots from the start.

 ### Can I use TypeScript with this example?

 Next.js fully supports TypeScript, but the code specific to this example repo is currently not "typed".
 I do have typed versions of this code in another project that I will bring across to here when I find time.